koriinkpen/Interact2019_AI-HCI/README.md

 11\.
 Michael Veale, Max Van Kleek, and Reuben Binns.
 2018.
 Fairness and accountability design needs for algorithmic support in high-stakes public sector decision-making.
 In *Proceedings of the Conference on Human Factors in Computing Systems - CHI 2018* (April 21-26, Montreal, Canada).
 ACM, N.Y.

+## Contact

+If you have any question please e-mail: kori@microsoft.com or email@tomgross.net